calmm-js/partial.lenses/README.md

 * the focus of a *partial* optic is always optional, so there might not be an original array-like object whose type to use, and
-* manipulation of the elements can change their types, so they many no longer be compatible with the type of the original array-like object.
+* manipulation of the elements can change their types, so they may no longer be compatible with the type of the original array-like object.

 Therefore, instead, when manipulating strings or array-like non-`Array` objects,